replayio/docs/src/app/test-runners/playwright/record-your-first-replay/page.md

 {% quick-links title="Read more" description="Learn how to record your tests, manage your test suite and debug flaky tests using Replay DevTools" %}

 {% quick-link
   title="Record Your CI Test Run" icon="build"
   href="/test-runners/playwright/github-actions"
   description="Learn how to integrate Replay into your Continuous integration service" /%}

 {% quick-link
   title="Replay DevTools"
   icon="jumptocode"
   href="/browser-devtools/console"
   description="Learn how to use Replay DevTools to debug your tests."
 /%}

 {% quick-link
   title="Test Suite Management"
   icon="treeview"
   href="/test-suites/top-failing-and-flaky-tests"
   description="Test Suite Dashboard helps you stay on top of your test suite health."
 /%}

 {% quick-link
   title="Debugging tips"
-  icon="debbugingtests"
+  icon="debuggingtests"
   href="/test-runners/playwright/debugging-tests"
   description="Learn about how to effectively debug flaky or failing tests" /%}

 {% /quick-links %}